Oh, hey! Welcome in!

-My “early retirement” has forced me to put most of my precious energy into learning to deeply, restoratively nourish myself and my family, remove all toxins from our home, and sustain my household without my former income.
+I put most of my precious energy into learning how to restoratively nourish and naturally heal myself and my daughter, remove all the toxins and pollutants from our home and our bodies, and conserve resources and sustain my household without my former income.

 Sustainability starts at home, after all.

 In the fourth year of my illness, after seeing dozens of practitioners who told me it was “all in my head” or that they could not help me, I was finally accurately diagnosed with a blood disorder present in about 10% of the population called pyroluria or pyrrole disorder, which, untreated, causes severe nutritional deficiencies, copper toxicity, poor detoxification, exhausted adrenals and fried mitochondria.